Richmond High School will cater for 650 Year 7-12 students, and make a significant contribution to the area's educational and community life.

 Colin Simpson is the principal of Richmond High School.

-The Department of Education and Training have developed an enrolment plan and Designated Boundary Area for enrolments at Richmond High School for 2018 and 2019.
+The Department of Education and Training have developed an enrolment plan and Designated Boundary Area for enrolments at Richmond High School for 2018.
 The initial enrolment will be for Year 7 students only.

-To find out if your child is eligible to attend Richmond High School, please view our Fact Sheet and the Designated Boundary Areas for 2018 and 2019 below.
+To find out if your child is eligible to attend Richmond High School, please view our Fact Sheet and the Designated Boundary Areas for 2018.

 Primary schools are responsible for ensuring each Year 6 student has a place in a secondary school for Year 7, and will provide parents with application documents.
 They began the transition process for the 2018 school year, with assistance from the DET's North West Victoria Regional Office, in May 2017.